i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - Encryption type, or public key, may change without changing the Destination.
 - Removes unused revocation field
 - Basic compatibility with other DatabaseEntry types in this proposal
-- Could allow multiple encryption types
+- Allow multiple encryption types

 Drawbacks of LS2: